 Credit analysis models rely on inputs such as exposure to default loss, the loss given default, and the probability of default.
 These models are an important part of valuing corporate and government bonds.

-- The learning module also covers the arbitrage-free framework and compares the credit analysis for securitized debt with that of corporate bonds.
+You are introduced to structural and reduced-form credit analysis models.
+The learning module also covers the arbitrage-free framework and compares the credit analysis for securitized debt with that of corporate bonds.

 Credit Default Swaps

-A credit default swap is a financial contract between two parties that enables an investor to “swap” or offset credit risk with another investor for a defined period of time.
+A credit default swap is a financial contract between 2 parties that enables an investor to “swap” or offset credit risk with another investor for a defined period of time.
 These derivative instruments are broadly used internationally.

-- Candidates will learn about the elements associated with their valuation, pricing, and applications.
+The learning module classifies these instruments and explores their fundamental concepts.
+You will learn about the elements associated with their valuation, pricing, and applications.

 CFA Fixed Income Level 2 Sample Questions and Answers

-The sample questions here are typical of the L2 exam’s complexity and depth: formatted as item sets, with a vignette to deliver a scenario that tests the CFA L2 Curriculum.
-(On the actual exam, each vignette applies to four questions; we’ve thrown in a couple extra to get a bit more learning in).
-And be sure to review the illustrated explanations we’ve provided for each question: UWorld’s question bank is designed to expose you to exam-like questions and explain the concepts tested thoroughly.
+These sample questions are typical of the L2 exam’s complexity and depth – formatted as item sets, with a vignette to deliver a scenario that tests the CFA L2 curriculum.
+On the actual exam, each vignette applies to 4 questions.
+We’ve added a few additional questions for you to practice with.
+Be sure to review the illustrated explanations we’ve provided for each question.
+UWorld’s question bank is designed to expose you to exam-like questions and explain the concepts tested thoroughly.

 Which of the three approaches for the arbitrage-free valuation of option-free bonds described by Muon is least likely correct?